JuliaGNI/GeometricMachineLearning.jl/docs/src/layers/attention_layer.md

 where ``W \in \mathbb{R}^{d\times{}d}`` is a learnable weight matrix with respect to which correlations are computed as scalar products.
 Regardless of the type of attention used, they all try to compute correlations among input sequences on whose basis further computation is performed.
 Given two input sequences ``Z_q = (z_q^{(1)}, \ldots, z_q^{(T)})`` and ``Z_k = (z_k^{(1)}, \ldots, z_k^{(T)})``, we can arrange the various correlations into a *correlation matrix* ``C\in\mathbb{R}^{T\times{}T}`` with entries ``[C]_{ij} = \mathtt{attention}(z_q^{(i)}, z_k^{(j)})``.
 In the case of multiplicative attention this matrix is just ``C = Z^TWZ``.

-## Reweighting of the input sequence
+## Reweighting of the Input Sequence

 In `GeometricMachineLearning` we always compute *self-attention*, meaning that the two input sequences ``Z_q`` and ``Z_k`` are the same, i.e. ``Z = Z_q = Z_k``.[^2]